How to Apply a Cat Eye for Your Eye ShapeJune 05, 2020

 In the great book of classic makeup looks, it’s safe to say there would definitely be a chapter dedicated to the cat eye.
-Think about it: The cat eye’s got all the makings of a technique that can stand the test of time, and well, it already has.
-The winged look dates as far back as the 1920s — when Josephine Baker helped popularize the cat eye by pairing it with super dramatic, lush lashes.
+The winged eyeliner look dates as far back as the 1920s, when Josephine Baker helped popularize the cat eye by pairing it with super dramatic, lush lashes.
 Since then, cat-eye connoisseurs like Audrey Hepburn, Sophia Loren and Brigitte Bardot have helped make the wing a mainstay in beauty.

 Now that the foundation is in place, find your eye shape below to figure out where and how much to build out the wing.

 FOR WIDE-SET EYES...